-In March 2018, the Supreme Court assessed a case concerning the responsibility an equestrian center had for a woman who was injured when she fell off a horse.
-The Court found that an equestrian who had been injured after being thrown off a horse she had rented through the center could claim compensation from the equestrian center.
+In March 2018, the Supreme Court assessed a case concerning the responsibility an equestrian centre had for a woman who was injured when she fell off a horse.
+The Court found that an equestrian who had been injured after being thrown off a horse she had rented through the center could claim compensation from the equestrian centre.

 These judgments clarify the limits of responsibility and who the bearer of responsibility is when injuries are suffered in leisure accidents.

 As new providers of fast-paced experiences and leisure activities continue to emerge, which can endanger the participants, it is important to clarify who should bear the responsibility if something goes wrong.
 By the three decisions mentioned in the article, one can see that the Supreme Court clarifies the responsibility for leisure accidents.

 In the RIB judgment, the Supreme Court concluded that the event company has not violated the regulations that apply to this type of RIB tour, and that it is not otherwise proven to be contrary to what the passengers can reasonably expect.